Cottage Cheese Chocolate Mousse (Easy High Protein Dessert)

 After making this more times than I admit, a few tips stand out.

-- Use full fat cottage cheese for best texture.
+- Use full-fat cottage cheese for best texture.

 - Blend longer than you think you need.